Creating a reassuring homepage

 Connect with consumers

-First impression testing: We gave participants time to view our design prototype and the asked for their reactions.
-In general, participants gave positive feedback about the page’s design and organization.
-Most understood the page’s purpose but not all understood that the CFPB is a government agency.
+First impression testing: We gave participants time to view the design and then asked for their reactions.
+Participants gave positive feedback about the page’s design and organization.
+Most understood the page’s purpose, but not all understood that the CFPB is a government agency.

 Usability testing: We gave participants a series of tasks to help us assess the navigability and usability of the page design, which revealed that most participants understood the page’s sections and where specific links would take them.

-Desirability testing: We showed participants four page introduction visuals along with a list of key words.
-We asked them to choose which words they felt best described each image as well as which image they preferred and why.
-Participants were most able to see themselves in a photo collage option, and they felt this visual did a good job representing the services and products the CFPB offers.
+Desirability testing: We showed participants four page introduction visuals along with a list of key words, asking them which words best described each image and which image they preferred.
+Participants were most able to see themselves in a photo collage option, and they felt it represented the services and products the CFPB offers.

 “This page is very encouraging and supportive.
 It speaks to me one-on-one that hey, I’m here for you and will protect you from financial harm.”

-I created visual options to test and assisted with research planning and synthesis.
+I created visual options for the page’s introduction to test and collaborated with my team to plan and synthesize research.

 5.